qyber-black/Code-LWFIT/README.md

 the Matlab live scripts above are in the wiki, with all results computed and also converted to PDF.

-## Contact

-In case you have any problems with the code, you can send an e-mail to [lwfit@qyber.black](mailto:lwfit@qyber.black) to open an issue in our issue tracking system.
-We will get back to you as soon as we can.
-Please carefully explain the problem so that we are able to help you.

 ## Locations

 The code is developed and maintained on [qyber\\black](https://qyber.black)